Diastema: Causes, Symptoms, & How To Fix Gap In Teeth

 Gaps form for all sorts of reasons.
 But these are the most common:

 Researchers say some people have genes that lead to gap-toothed smiles.
 If your parents, grandparents, and siblings have gaps, you will likely face the same issue.
+In 2003, researchers conducted a study of the genetics of gaps in teeth.
+They found that Black families were more likely to have these gaps than other racial groups.

 You can cause a gap (or make an existing one worse) through three habits: